Syed-Ahmed02/tweet-ai/README.md

 # Next.js Project

-This project was bootstrapped with XYcreate-next-appXY, providing a robust foundation for building scalable web applications.
+This project was bootstrapped with `create-next-app`, providing a robust foundation for building scalable web applications.

 ## 🚀 Getting Started